Crime Prevention at OSUIT

 Crimes In Progress

-Crime victims, regardless how seemingly insignificant the crime, are encouraged to promptly report the incident to the OSUIT Police or the appropriate police agency.
-To report a crime, a victim or witness need only call the university police, 918-293-5000, and a police officer will meet them to gather the information.
+Crime victims, regardless of how seemingly insignificant the crime, are encouraged to promptly report the crime to the OSUIT Police dept. or the appropriate jurisdictional police agency.
+To report a crime, a victim, survivor, or witness needs only to call the OSUIT campus police, at 918-293-5000, and an OSUIT police officer will meet them to gather the information.
 You can also fill out an Incident Report Form.
 An official report is made.

-Each day the incidents from the previous day are summarized and made available to the OSUIT Executive Vice President and Chief Conduct Officer.
-Each month the number of incidents in each category of crime are counted and reported to the Oklahoma State Bureau of Investigation, who in turn provides the information to the Federal Bureau of Investigation.
+Each day the incidents from the previous day are summarized and made available to the OSUIT Vice President of Fiscal Services.
+Crimes are counted and reported to the Oklahoma State Bureau of Investigation, who in turn provides the information to the Federal Bureau of Investigation.
 Each year, the FBI publishes a book of crime statistics called “Crime in the United States,” which includes accurate accounting of the criminal incidents which occurred on the OSUIT campus.

 Each student has the responsibility as a citizen of our campus community to stand up for his/her own rights.
 Rights such as privacy, a safe environment, and a positive academic learning environment remain important to OSUIT.
 Students must work with OSUIT as well as peers to ensure the protection of those rights.